Normal Immunoglobulin (Human), 10% for Intravenous or Subcutaneous Administration

 - Do not use the vial if:

 – the solution is cloudy, discolored or contains particles.
-The solution should be clear and colorless to pale yellow.
+The solution should be clear to opalescent, and colorless to pale yellow.

-– the protective cap or plastic shrink band around the cap is missing.
+– the band around the vial neck and cap is damaged or missing.

 – the expiration date has passed.